MattChan96/Neighbourhood_APIdesign/README.md

 ## Database

-The database schema is split into 3 tables:
+The implemented type of database is SQL due to the data being structured and facilitating the maintenance of data integrity.
+The schema is split into 3 tables:

 1. Person